 - Goal: Collect sets (three or four of a kind, or three or more consecutive cards of the same suit) to earn points.
 The game is played over several rounds.

 - Choose a dealer randomly to deal the first round; throughout the game, the winner of each round deals the next.

 - Shuffle the deck and deal 10 cards to each player.
 Players should look at and sort their cards.

 - The next card is turned face up in the middle of the table to start the discard pile.
-This card is very important because it determines the maximum numbers of points a player can have remaining in his hand when he knocks (see "Knocking" below).
-For example, if it's a face card or a 10, a player may knock with 10 points or fewer.
+This card is very important because it determines the maximum number of points a player can have remaining in his hand when he knocks (see "Knocking" below).
+For example: if it's a face card or a 10, a player may knock with 10 points or fewer.
 If it's a 6, a player may knock with 6 points or fewer.